 Paris Plages has enjoyed enormous success since its launch in 2003 and attracted millions of visitors over the past few years.
 Especially on hot nights, sipping a drink at one of the open-air bars installed on the beach or enjoying free live concerts are now summer staples in Paris.

 Open-Air Cinema Festival at the Parc de la Villette

 Every year, Parisians and visitors spread out blankets at the ultramodern Parc de la Villette, where some 40 movies are shown on a giant outdoor screen.
 The festival will run in July and August 2019.
 Entry is free (but you can rent a chaise-longue for a small fee).
 Although the 2019 season theme has yet announced, last year, the theme was "Let's Sing" and featured blockbusters and Oscar-winners such as "La La Land" with Emma Stone and Ryan Gosling.

 Every year, fans of rock and indie music gather at the enormous green expanse known as the Domaine National du St Cloud just west of the Parisian city limits.

-In 2018, headlining acts include Charlotte Gainsbourg, Liam Gallagher, Wolf Alice and the Orielles.
-Reserving tickets well in advance is always a must, and if you choose to stay for all three days, camping onsite can be a great way to enjoy the festival to the fullest. .
+From August 23-25, 2019 the festival will showcase headlining acts like The Cure, Major Lazer, Foals, Jungle, and Royal Blood.
+Reserving tickets well in advance is always a must, and if you choose to stay for all three days, camping onsite can be a great way to enjoy the festival to the fullest.

-For a more comprehensive list of exhibits and shows on in August this year, see this page at the Paris Tourist Office.
+For a more comprehensive list of exhibits and shows on in August this year, check out the Paris Tourist Office.